-Syllabi can be viewed on the Gakumu System and on the JAIST website (Education \rightarrow Taking Courses \rightarrow Syllabi).
-Copies of the syllabus booklet are not available.
+Course syllabi can be viewed on the Gakumu System and on the JAIST website (Education \rightarrow Taking Courses \rightarrow Syllabi), and make sure to check them.
+The syllabus booklet is not available.

 4.2 Study Plan/Record and course registration